-World First: Dinosaur Found on Fossilized Eggs with Babies Inside!
+Dinosaur Was Sitting on Fossilized Eggs with Babies Inside When it Died

-Scientists have made a major discovery in Ganzhou City in China’s southern Jiangxi Province.
-They’ve found the remains of a dinosaur sitting on its nest of fossilized eggs.
+In May 2021, scientists made a major discovery in Ganzhou City in China’s southern Jiangxi Province.
+They found the remains of a dinosaur sitting on its nest of fossilized eggs.

 The dinosaur, an oviraptorosaur (oviraptor), belongs to a group of bird-like theropod dinosaurs which peaked during the distant Cretaceous Period (145 to 66 million years ago).
-The fossils of the adult oviraptor and the eggs with the embryos have been dated to roughly 70 million years old.
-This is the first time researchers have found a non-avian dinosaur sitting on a nest of eggs which have been fossilized so they still contain the babies inside!
+The fossils of the adult oviraptor and the eggs with the embryos were dated to roughly 70 million years old.
+It was the first time researchers found a non-avian dinosaur sitting on a nest of eggs which were fossilized so they still contain the babies inside!

-Dr. Shundong Bi, of the Centre for Vertebrate Evolutionary Biology, Institute of Palaeontology, Yunnan University, China, Department of Biology, Indiana University of Pennsylvania, USA, and lead author of the study, told EurekAlert!, “Dinosaurs preserved on their nests are rare, and so are fossil embryos.
+Dr. Shundong Bi, of the Centre for Vertebrate Evolutionary Biology, Institute of Palaeontology, Yunnan University, China, Department of Biology, Indiana University of Pennsylvania, USA, and lead author of the study, stated in a press release, “Dinosaurs preserved on their nests are rare, and so are fossil embryos.
 This is the first time a non-avian dinosaur has been found, sitting on a nest of eggs that preserve embryos, in a single spectacular specimen.”